Title I Schoolwide Programs

 · A school operating a schoolwide program must conduct a comprehensive needs assessment that identifies the school’s strengths and challenges in key areas that affect student achievement.

-· The school must develop a comprehensive schoolwide plan that describes how it will achieve the goals it has identified as a result of its needs assessment.
+· The school must develop a comprehensive schoolwide plan that describes how it will achieve the goals it has identified as a result of its needs assessment.· The school must evaluate annually the outcomes and the plan’s implementation to determine whether the academic achievement of all students, and particularly of low-achieving students, improved, whether the goals and objectives contained in the plan were achieved, and if the plan is still appropriate as written.

 Comprehensive Needs Assessment